Linuxfabrik/icingaweb2-module-director/README.md

 * Currently the only supported database is MySQL/MariaDB.
 * Importing Baskets without UUIDs (for the objects listed above) does not work.
 * DataFields: Renaming or removing an entry will only rename/remove the entry in the datalist, not the applied variables on other objects such as hosts or services.
-* The fork is not tested with the [Configuration Branches for Icinga Director](https://icinga.com/docs/icinga-director-branches/latest/).
+* The fork is not tested with [Configuration Branches for Icinga Director](https://icinga.com/docs/icinga-director-branches/latest/).

 ## Future